 We've all heard the saying show, don't tell.
 Even as I edit, I find instances where I need to point that out.
 However, telling does have a purpose.
-It's about how you use it.
-And perhaps understanding it more will help writers understand when and when not to use it.
-There are two main concepts … Continue reading When to tell instead of show
+It's about how it's used.
+And perhaps understanding it more will help writers know when and when not to use it.
+There are two main concepts where … Continue reading When to tell instead of show

 Confused about editing?
 Editing has many more forms than just "editing."
 There is "developmental editing," "copyediting," "proofreading," and more.
 At the ACES conference, I learned more about developmental editing.
 Developmental editing is about the bigger picture.
 It helps the writer with their plot, scenes, voice, structure, and more.
 This kind of editing cares about looking … Continue reading What writers need to know about developmental editing (basics)